 If you’re looking for a vibrant district with a bohemian vibe to visit during your Guayaquil vacation, visit Las Penas to see century old colorful houses set among cobbled streets.
 Climb the 444-steps that lead to spiraling views across the city.
 Stop off en route to admire a cathedral, enjoy some local specialties, or people-watch in this charming setting.

 When you travel to Guayaquil, climb Santa Ana Hill to enjoy panoramic views of the city.
 Once used as a lookout point due to its complete visibility, it now illuminates the senses with excellent views of the colorful Las Penas below.
 It is often referred to by locals as the jewel of Guayaquil.
+Less

 Personal advice from Tourlane experts